Privacy & Personal Data Protection Policy

 13. International Transfers of Personal Information

-Information we collect from you will be processed mainly in EEA, but could be processed outside EEA, depending on the purpose of processing.
-Whenever Personal Data is transferred outside the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Information we collect from you will be processed mainly in EEA, and the UK, but could be processed outside EEA and the UK, depending on the purpose of processing.
+Whenever Personal Data is transferred outside the EEA or the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 If Personal Data is transferred outside the EU for doing business by Tester Work in other law jurisdictions, then EU law and law of the relevant jurisdiction apply jointly.
 If they are divergent, the stringent one is used.

 In exceptional situations (breakdowns, interruption of continuity), we can use servers located in the USA as an alternative and backup solution.
 Our partners in the USA are obliged to ensure the highest standards of security of the processed data.

 14. Links to Other Sites

 We may, at times, provide links on our Website to third party websites, including without limitation those owned or managed by our partner networks, affiliates, or advertisers.
 These websites have separate privacy policies, and we, therefore, cannot accept any responsibility for the content.
 As such, choosing to follow these links is a choice you make at your own risk, and we advise that you check these websites’ individual privacy policies before submitting any Personal Data.

 15. California Residents – The Privacy Rights (CCPA/CPRA Privacy Notice)